Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Geometric integrators

-Finally, one can apply recursive\cite{Yoshida:1990,Suzuki:1990} or nonrecursive\cite{Kahan_Li:1997,Sofroniou_Spaletta:2005} symmetric composition schemes to the second-order algorithms and thus obtain, automatically, explicit geometric integrators of arbitrary even orders in $\Delta t$.\cite{book_Leimkuhler_Reich:2004,book_Hairer_Wanner:2006} For a detailed description of how arbitrary-order integrators are obtained from the elementary algorithms for the kinetic and potential propagation, see Refs.~\onlinecite{Choi_Vanicek:2019,Roulet_Vanicek:2019,Roulet_Vanicek:2021a} and references therein.
-Because this composition procedure is general, one can use for the splitting and composition the same algorithm\cite{Choi_Vanicek:2019,Roulet_Vanicek:2019,Roulet_Vanicek:2021a} as for any other classical or quantum dynamics; below we only need to describe the exact solutions for the kinetic and potential propagation steps.
+Explicit geometric integrators of arbitrary even orders in $\Delta t$ are then obtained by applying recursive\cite{Yoshida:1990,Suzuki:1990} or nonrecursive\cite{Kahan_Li:1997,Sofroniou_Spaletta:2005} symmetric composition schemes to the second-order algorithms.\cite{book_Leimkuhler_Reich:2004,book_Hairer_Wanner:2006} For details on how high-order integrators are generated from the elementary algorithms for kinetic and potential propagations, see, e.g., Refs.~\onlinecite{Choi_Vanicek:2019,Roulet_Vanicek:2019,Roulet_Vanicek:2021a}.
+Because this procedure is general, one can use for the splitting and composition the same algorithm\cite{Choi_Vanicek:2019,Roulet_Vanicek:2019,Roulet_Vanicek:2021a} as for any other classical or quantum dynamics; below we only need to describe exact solutions for the kinetic and potential propagations.

+The algorithm presented below suggests how to write a single computer program that can evaluate all methods from Secs.~\ref{sec:TG_methods} and \ref{sec:FG_methods}, regardless whether they were derived using the variational principle, Hamiltonian approach, or, more generally, perspective of the nonlinear TDSE.
+One simply invokes the potential propagation with different coefficients $V_{0}$, $V_{1}$, and $V_{2}$.